ravachol/kew/PRIVACY_POLICY.md

 [![Privacy](https://img.shields.io/badge/privacy-offline%20first-brightgreen)](#)

-**kew** is a fully offline music player.
+**kew** is a fully offline music player by itself, but can transmit listening data through discord integration if it is enabled.
 Your privacy is important to us.
 This Privacy Policy explains how kew handles your data and what information, if any, is shared externally.

 ---

 ## 1. Data Storage

 - All user data, including library database and settings, is stored **locally** on your device in a binary database file.
-- kew does **not** transmit any personal data over the Internet.
+- kew by itself does **not** transmit any personal data over the Internet, but can transmit listening data through discord integration if it is enabled and discord is running.
 - No data is collected or shared externally by default.

 ---